surniaulula/wpsso/readme.txt

 = 4.24.2 =

-(2019/03/05) The Twitter Card section under the Document SSO &gt; Priority Media tab will now show only for the Summary and Summary Large Image card type.
+(2019/03/05) Fixed protection of original 'wp_title' filter value.
+The Twitter Card section under the Document SSO &gt; Priority Media tab will now show only for the Summary and Summary Large Image card types.